MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-create-folders.md

 ## Add a guide or asset to a folder

-1. In the left pane, under **Content** select the guide or type of asset you want to add.
-Then select the particular guide or asset you want to add to the folder.
+1. In the left pane of the model-driven app, under **Content** select Guides or the type of asset you want to add.
+Then, select the particular guide or asset you want to add to the folder.

+   > [!NOTE]
+   > 3D parts in the **Toolkit** can't be added to folders.

 1. On the **General** tab, in the **Parent Folder** field, enter the folder name or search for it.